Vision Marine names Carter Murray as Chairman

-/EIN News/ -- MONTREAL, April 04, 2023 (GLOBE NEWSWIRE) -- Vision Marine Technologies Inc. (NASDAQ: VMAR) (“Vision Marine” or the “Company”), a global leader and innovator within the performance electric recreational boating industry, is pleased to announce the appointment of Carter Murray as Chairman of the Company’s board of directors.
+MONTREAL, April 04, 2023 (GLOBE NEWSWIRE) -- Vision Marine Technologies Inc. VMAR ("Vision Marine" or the "Company"), a global leader and innovator within the performance electric recreational boating industry, is pleased to announce the appointment of Carter Murray as Chairman of the Company's board of directors.

 Murray, a proven global executive, will work directly with Vision Marine's Chief Executive Officer, Alex Mongeon, to continue transforming recreational boating through innovation, technology and superior performance with the Company's leading powertrain technology and outboard electric engines.